Aarav-USA/Wyvern/README.md

 Options in the auth section are REDACTED by default, and should be configured per user as desired.

 - BotToken: The token for your bot.

-Note: Lack of a license is not an oversight; www.choosealicense.com/no-permission/ <br />

 Curated with ❤️ by [Aarav-USA](https://github.com/Aarav-USA), [JosiahWI](https://github.com/JosiahWI), and [Asger111](https://github.com/Asger111)